Undergraduate study | French

 Why study French in Edinburgh?

-- You can take French as a single honours subject, or jointly with one of over 20 other subjects.
+- You’ll complete a four-year MA (Honours) degree.
+You can take French as a single honours degree, or jointly with one of a range of other subjects.

 My year abroad was amazing.
 I made lots of friends, earned invaluable work experience and had some experiences I will never forget.

 - You’ll typically be based at the heart of the University of Edinburgh in the city’s historic centre.